AFGamesYT/AFGamesYT/README.md

 ## Not on GitHub:
 - Blog website
 - A game in Python that is controlled within Discord
-- Many platformers with their gimmicks
+- Many platformers with different gimmicks

 ## Currently working on:
 - Sconker (game about conkers)